 5. Climb a Clock Tower

-In Riva del Garda, at the northern end of the lake, stands one of the town’s most striking buildings.
+In Riva del Garda, at the northern shore of Lake Garda, stands one of the town’s most striking buildings.

 The tower is open to the public (small admission fee) and the climb to the top via the 165 narrow steps will reward you with fantastic views over the lake and surrounding mountains.